strapi/documentation/developer-docs/latest/installation/cli.md

 #### Node.js

 Strapi only requires [Node.js](https://nodejs.org).
-The current supported release of Node is **Node LTS v14**, other versions of Node may not be compatible with the current release of Strapi.
+Strapi only supports **LTS versions** of Node.js, the current recommended version to run Strapi is **Node LTS v14**.
+Other versions of of Node.js may not be compatible with the latest release of Strapi.

 This is everything you need to run Strapi on your local environment.